personalFreeDoom/yes_we_can_bus/README.md

 # yes_we_can_bus

-A C++23 system for CAN bus communication validation and testing using the Adapter pattern to interface with PCAN devices.
+A C++23 system for CAN bus communication validation and testing using the Adapter pattern to interface with CAN devices.

 ## Features